 Our favourite items range from the retro vibes of Desktop Arcade Machine, the brilliantly confusing Upside Down Wine Glass, and the vibrant Volkswagen Campervan Toasters!

 There are so many competitors out there… What are your unique selling points?

 Prezzybox began as a family.
 From our staff through to our customers we try to include everyone within our journey, from supporting them with a personal customer service and 24hour delivery, to involving people in the fun throughout our social media pages.
-We befriend people, and want them to feel like our family.
+We befriend people and want them to feel like our family.
 Establishing a good relationship is paramount to selling, and providing happiness throughout the purchasing process through to the receiving of the gift is crucial to us.

 Did you have any remarkable success?

 I developed a flexible, non-hierarchical workplace of over twenty staff members, and, as I told to The Guardian when I have been nominated for Guardians Small Business Leader award in 2014, “I want to be the thickest person in the room and to employ really clever people”.
-My passionate approach has lead the team to achieving awards in customer service and e-tail over the years, inclusion on the McDonalds Monopoly Campaign and being featured across many medias including ITV This Morning, Bloomberg, plus BBC Radio and daily nationals.
+My passionate approach has to lead the team to achieve awards in customer service and e-tail over the years, inclusion on the McDonalds Monopoly Campaign and being featured across many media including ITV This Morning, Bloomberg, plus BBC Radio and daily nationals.